AlexMouton/dhall-ruby/README.md

 ## Porting from YAML or JSON Configuration

-To aid in converting your existing configurations or seralized data, there are included some experimental scripts:
+To aid in converting your existing configurations or serialized data, there are included some experimental scripts:

     bundle exec json-to-dhall < path/to/config.json | dhall decode
     bundle exec yaml-to-dhall < path/to/config.yaml | dhall decode